ehsong/ehsong.github.io/_pages/research.md

 * Intellectual and Public Discourse on Civil Society in China Under Xi (2013-) (with Runya Qiaoan)
   * Partially funded by Institute for Asian Studies, German Institute for Global and Area Studies (GIGA)
-  * Part of the research presented at Digital Scholarship in East Asian Studies Conference, Max Planck Institute, Berlin June 2024 (scheduled)
+  * Part of the research presented at Digital Scholarship in East Asian Studies Conference, Max Planck Institute, Berlin July 2024 (scheduled)

 ## Narratives on China